AdobeDocs/mix-modeler.en/help/harmonize-data/fields.md

 Harmonized fields allow you to define fields for conceptually the same data, originating from different sources, each with their own definition of that data.
 For example, a clicks metric can be defined and named differently depending on the source of data.
 A clicks harmonized field allows you to define a common nomenclature for a clicks metric based on those different sources of clicks data.

 Harmonized fields let you define the fields you want to use as part of the harmonize data workflow.
-The fields you define can be used in defining dataset rules, marketing touchpoints and conversion.
+The fields you define can be used in defining dataset rules, marketing touchpoints and conversions.

 ## Global harmonization fields